 The class of honours awarded in the programme depends on your grade performance.

-These advanced-level papers cover the latest research and theories in your specialisation, and help you prepare for your independent research thesis or dissertation.
+These advanced-level courses cover the latest research and theories in your chosen area of business, and help you prepare for your independent research thesis or dissertation.

-Click on the Specialisations tab above to view the structure, and papers on offer in each specialisation of the Master of Business.
+Click on the Specialisations tab above to view the structure and courses on offer in each specialisation of the Master of Business.

 A thesis is an intellectual enquiry of an appropriate topic in your business discipline, presenting an independent scholarly argument involving original research that contributes to the body of knowledge in your discipline.

 Your dissertation is an independent scholarly investigation of an appropriate research topic that contributes to the body of knowledge in a business discipline.

 **If you take the dissertation option you need to complete additional 30 points of courses taken from the specialisation or elective courses.

 Course descriptors can be found on the pages for each specialisation.
 To see which specialisations are available refer to the Specialisations tab.